liamross/liamross/README.md

 ### Hey there, I'm Liam 👋

-#### About me

-🗺️ I live in Vancouver, British Columbia, Canada
+I'm a web dev in Vancouver, British Columbia, Canada 🍁!
-🏒 In the Winter I play hockey, ski, and I try to run the rest of the time

 #### What I'm working on